Getting started with the SwiftUI NavigationSplitView

 as a @State

-property and display it by switching over the cases in detailContent
+property and display it by switching over it in detailContent

 , we never bind the selection to the view hierarchy.
 This means that the navigation split view doesn’t know about the currently selected screen.